 “Same for me,” Trina agreed.
 “If it comes down to it, they can have it all.”

 “That’s probably not an option,” I interjected.
-“You can’t just give away hundreds of billions worth of stock.
+“You can’t just give away trillions of dollars worth of stock.
 The Securities and Exchange Commission would almost certainly investigate, and it’s doubtful they’d allow such a stock transfer.
 It’s up to them to protect the interests of all the shareholders and not just the family.
 There’s also the fact that you’re minors, and the law requires that your interests be protected from adults who would take advantage of you, even if they are your parents or have guardianship over you.”

 “Couldn’t the courts, like, emancipate us?”
 Will asked.